codeforpapers3/netw-top-mat/README.md

 Formalization of Network Topology Matrices

 - This repository contains a library for the network topology matrices using Isabelle/HOL theorem prover.
-- It can be used for to analyze network systems that represented by the directed graphs using network topology matrices, including the incidence, loop and cutset matrices.
+- It can be used for analyzing network systems that represented by the directed graphs using network topology matrices, including the incidence, loop and cutset matrices.

 - The order for running the files: